-- Assess and calculate the MAOP of SDG&E's Line 1600 pipeline for each existing segment identified by engineering stations and compare to the operator's value presented in a spreadsheet format with other results and attributes. - Determine whether and where Line 1600 had its MAOP overstated due to overstated safety values higher than those required under 49 CFR Part 192. - Require an SDG&E/SoCalGas officer responsible for pipeline safety, and other personnel as appropriate, to certify a compliance filing with the Commission. - The auditor will be responsible for presentation and delivery of Interim Progress and Final Reports to SED at the Los Angeles CPUC office located at 320 West 4th St. - The results of the audit, including the methodology for conducting the audit, will be provided to SED and served on all parties on the service list of this proceeding to ensure transparency in the process of checking required MAOP safety data on Line 1600.
+- Determine where Line 1600 had its MAOP overstated due to overstated safety values higher than those required under 49 CFR Part 192. - Require an SDG&E/SoCalGas officer responsible for pipeline safety, and other personnel as appropriate, to certify a compliance filing with the Commission. - The contractor will be responsible for presentation and delivery of Interim Progress and Final Reports to SED at the Los Angeles CPUC office located at 320 West 4th St. - The results of the audit, including the methodology for conducting the audit to be provided to the SED and served on all parties on the service list of this proceeding.
+This will ensure transparency in the process of checking required MAOP safety data on Line 1600.

-Through this process, the independent auditor will verify whether Line

-1600 records are "traceable, verifiable, and complete," as required to validate the

-MAOP of Line 1600, consistent with the directives of D.11-06-017 prescribed for

-PG&E who experienced a similar audit process for older PG&E pipelines:
+The independent auditor will verify whether Line 1600 records are "traceable, verifiable, and complete," which are required to validate the MAOP of Line 1600 consistent with the directives of D.11-06-017 prescribed for PG&E who experienced a similar audit process for older PG&E pipelines:

 Such assumptions must be clearly identified, based on sound engineering principles, and where ambiguities arise, the assumptions following the greatest safety margin must be adopted.
-The calculated values should be used to prioritize segments for interim pressure reductions and subsequent pressure testing.
+The calculated values should be used to prioritize segments for interim pressure reductions and subsequent pressure testing.61 safety measures that should be implemented until long term plans for Line 1600 are finalized.

 Depending on what engineering assumptions are finalized, they will be only used on an interim basis until such time as all lines have been tested or replaced, in order to allow the gas system to continue to operate.
-(See Pub.
-Util.
-Code § 958 (b).)
-In the meantime, the verified assumptions may be used to help define interim safety measures that should be implemented until long term plans for Line 1600 are finalized.
+(See § 958 (b).)
+In the meantime, the verified assumptions may be used to help define interim

-&lt;sup>60 D.11-06-017 COL at 28.
+61 D.11-06-017 COL at 28.